cgordon-dev/workload_modules/README.md

 - PyTorch (>= 1.7.0)
 - Python (>= 3.6)
 - CUDA (>= 11.0)
+- Docker and Docker Compose (for monitoring)
+- AWS CLI (for S3 uploads)
 - Additional requirements match the base StyleGAN2-ADA repository

+## Monitoring Dashboard

+Access the monitoring dashboard at http://localhost:3000 with:
+- Username: admin
+- Password: admin

+The dashboard provides real-time metrics on:
+- GPU utilization
+- Memory usage
+- Training progress
+- Model generation metrics
+- System resource utilization

 ## Notes

 - For multi-GPU training, ensure CUDA is properly configured
 - Mixed precision training works best on NVIDIA GPUs with Tensor Cores (Volta, Turing, or Ampere architectures)
 - When using the latent vector optimization, LPIPS dependencies will be installed if not present
+- For continuous operation, ensure sufficient disk space for logs and models
+- All S3 uploads include instance metadata for tracking computational resources